• IRIS Center

 Students with disabilities often have difficulty accessing the general education curriculum.
 However, one type of accommodation known as assistive technology (AT) can help those students to better access learning.
 Assistive technology can be broken into two aspects:

-balance of devices and services
+Balance of assistive devices and services.

 • Device — any piece of equipment or technology that facilitates work, communication, mobility, or other aspect of daily life (e.g., text-to-speech software, dictation software)